AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/getting-started-trend.md

    The legend table below the trend displays the Trace view.
 It shows the legend for each trace, the last value, minimum, maximum, and average values in the displayed time range.

-1. Click on a trace to select it for further analysis.<br>The selected trace is highlighted, and two cursors automatically mark the minimum and maximum values for the displayed time range.
+1. Click on a trace to select it for further analysis.

+    The selected trace is highlighted, and two cursors automatically mark the minimum and maximum values for the displayed time range.
 These cursors, called *easy cursors,* remain as long as the trace is highlighted.

     ![Maximum and minimum cursors](images/Max_min_cursors.png)